 - Set daily tasks.
-To make sure your goals are realistic, it is crucial to understand if your ambitions are too big and if you can carry the daily load of steps required to fulfil them.
+To make sure your goals are realistic, it is crucial to understand if your ambitions are too big and if you can carry the daily load of steps required to fulfill them.

 - Visualize the whole frame.
 Each week, look back at those metrics.
 Celebrate what you achieved and work hard on those you missed, so that you can improve.

 - Improve.
-Depending on your attitude, at some point, you should start to recognize a change in your actions, that things are moving along better than before.
+Depending on your attitude, at some point, you should start to recognize a change in your actions, and that things are moving along better than before.

-What happens when teams start adopting ABS?
+What happens when teams start adopting activity based selling?

-As long as only a few of them will be placed in the calendar, but many of the daily tasks will not appear in the calendar then the calendar management will be ineffective.
+As long as only a few of them will be placed in the calendar, but many of the daily tasks will not appear in the calendar, then the calendar management will be ineffective.

-To facilitate it, we suggest creating automation of daily tasks and appointments that input all the new tasks in the calendar automatically but also create routines where people create, update and mark an activity as done in the calendar as a standard.
+To facilitate it, we suggest creating automation of daily tasks and appointments that input all the new tasks in the calendar automatically but also create routines where people create, update, and mark an activity as done in the calendar as a standard.

-Sales people can have hectic days and it can be difficult to accomplish all the commitments with clients, not to mention days when everything goes wrong.
+Salespeople can have hectic days, and it can be difficult to accomplish all the commitments with clients, not to mention days when everything goes wrong.

-This is where the Activities Based Selling methodology really helps people to check the calendar and move to the next task or postpone it to the next available time slot.
+This is where the activities based selling methodology really helps people to check the calendar and move to the next task or postpone it to the next available time slot.

-Tracking completed activities is also a good way to measure your own performance, something that helps salespeople to improve their productivity and have an impact on the bottom line.
+Tracking completed activities is also a good way to measure your own performance, something that helps salespeople improve their productivity and have an impact on the bottom line.